 Neural Network Work Flow – Layers of Learning

-Neural networks learning process is not very different from human learns from experience in lives while neural networks require data to gain experience and learn.
+Neural networks learning process is not very different from humans, humans learns from experience in lives while neural networks require data to gain experience and learn.
 Accuracy increases with the amount of data over time.
 Similarly, humans also perform the same task better and better by doing any task you do over and over.

 The underlying foundation of neural networks is a layer and layers of connections.
 The entire neural network model is based on a layered architecture.
 Each layer has its own responsibility.
 These networks are designed to make use of layers of “neurons” to process raw data, find patterns into it and objects which are usually hidden to naked eyes.
 To train a neural network, data scientist put their data in three different baskets.

 - Training data set – This helps networks to understand and know the various weights between nodes.